henrikwirth/dev.to/articles/guide-to-gatsby-wordpress-starter-advanced/1-Basic-WordPress-and-Gatsby-Setup.md

 title: "Basic WordPress & Gatsby Setup - Guide to Gatsby WordPress Starter Advanced with Previews, i18n and more"
 cover_image: "https://raw.githubusercontent.com/henrikwirth/dev.to/master/articles/guide-to-gatsby-wordpress-starter-advanced/images/01/cover-1.png"
 description: "The Basic WordPress & Gatsby Setup part of a tutorial, explaining how to create an advanced Gatsby site with WordPress as a headless CMS."
-tags: gatsby, wordpress, webdev, jamstack, tutorial
+tags: gatsby, wordpress, webdev, tutorial
 series: "Guide to Gatsby WordPress Starter Advanced"
 canonical_url:
 ---